lucas-munoz1/lucas-munoz1.github.io/README.md

 To create this model, I extracted a substantial dataset of product titles from the database.
 Initially, this dataset contained 630 documents, which I expanded to 3245 documents through extensive annotation.
 I used Doccano, an open-source annotation tool, to label the data.
 The annotation process involved:

-  1. Defining ‘Type’: Clearly defining the ‘type’ and establishing annotation rules to ensure consistency
+  1. Clearly defining the ‘type’ and establishing annotation rules to ensure consistency
-  2. Formatting data: Converting the raw JSON data from the database into JSON Lines format compatible with Doccano
+  2. Converting the raw JSON data from the database into JSON Lines format compatible with Doccano
-  3. Manual Annotation: Manually labeling the product titles according to the predefined rules.
+  3. Manually labeling the product titles according to the predefined rules.

 VISUAL PLACEHOLDER: FLOWCHART OF DATA COLLECTION & ANNOTATION PROCESS